-Transferring risk is usually where insurance is used.
-You hand off the risk to a willing third party.
-Insurance is not the only method you can use to transfer risk.
-You might outsource customer service or payroll to another party.
+Transferring risk is where insurance typically comes into play, however insurance is not the only method you can use to transfer risk.
+For example, you might outsource customer service or payroll to another party.

 In this case, you send your risk elsewhere to be handled by others who are experts in specific areas.
-Again, cost must be considered.
-Is the trade-off in cost less than dealing with the risk inside your business?
+Again, you’ll need to consider if the trade-off for cost is worth it compared to dealing with the risk inside your business?
 If so, find a way to transfer as much risk as possible.